The Two Dark Clouds over Agents: Real‑time Interaction with the Environment, Learning from Experience

 - Truly solve problems and get things done for users

-Official Coverage
+Official coverage

-Zhang Huaidong, Co-founder of Cyborg Robotics and Associate Professor at South China University of Technology, delivered a talk titled “Application Breakthroughs of All-terrain Embodied Intelligent Robots in Complex Scenarios”.
-Drawing on his team’s experience in complex terrain adaptation, cross-modal perception and control, and dynamic optimization, he systematically elaborated on the application progress and innovative achievements of all-terrain embodied intelligent robots in typical scenarios such as disaster rescue, industrial inspection, and outdoor exploration.
-He pointed out that for robots to move from the lab to replicable and scalable deployment, the key is to bridge the link between software and hardware and real-world application scenarios.
+Cyberbot Robotics co‑founder and South China University of Technology associate professor Zhang Huaidong then gave a talk titled “Breakthroughs in Complex Scenario Applications of All‑terrain Embodied Intelligent Robots”.
+Drawing on his team’s experience in complex terrain adaptation, cross‑modal perception and control, and dynamics optimization, he systematically elaborated on the application progress and innovative成果 of all‑terrain embodied intelligent robots in typical scenarios such as disaster rescue, industrial inspection, and outdoor exploration.
+He pointed out that for robots to move from the lab to scalable, replicable real‑world deployment, the key lies in bridging the gap between software and hardware and the application scenarios.

 About Lion Rock Artificial Intelligence Laboratory